smartcontractkit/ea-framework-js/docs/v3-ea-components/transport-types/routing-transport.md

     ws: wsTransport,
     rest: httpTransport,
   },
-    customRouter: (req, adapterConfig) => {
+  (req, adapterConfig) => {
     // This code is not really a realistic use case, but does show the available context within the custom router if (adapterConfig.SETTING === req.requestContext.data.base) {
       return 'ws'
     } else {
       return 'rest'
     }
-    },
   },
 )
 ```